tameshi-dev/tameshi-vscode/README.md

 **Extension not activating?**

-- Ensure you have `.sol` or `.yul` files in your workspace
+- Ensure you have `.sol` files in your workspace
 - Check Output panel → "Tameshi" for errors
 - Verify LSP server is installed and accessible

 **No findings displayed?**

-- Verify Solidity/Yul syntax is valid
+- Verify Solidity syntax is valid
 - Check the Tameshi sidebar in the Activity Bar
 - Try manually running "Tameshi: Scan Workspace"